Research Center -

 New Hanover Lutheran Church (2941 Lutheran Rd, Gilbertsville, PA 19525), 1st German Lutheran Church in America, is the American ancestral home church of the Jurg Michael Schweinhardt family.

 Jurg Michael 1695-1760 and his wife, Eleonara Magdalena nee Eckert 1701-1784 emigrated from Baden-Wuertemberg around Jungholzhausen to America (Pennsylvania) landing at the Port of Philadelphia in 1732.

 Children born after their arrival and recorded in the New Hanover Lutheran Church Records were:

 Jurg was a Deacon of the church and is buried under the back corner.
 The Schweinhardt family has been traced to their ancestral roots in Kunsbach, Baden-Wuertemberg in 1620.
-For more information, contact Tom Swinehart Select webmaster in recipient list.
+For more information, contact Carol Swinehart.
+Select webmaster in recipient list.

 Please note if you have a subscription to ancestry.com and search the card catalog you will find that the New Hanover Church Records are online.